pegasystems/angular-sdk/README.md

 If you configure your installation to have the Angular SDK static content served from a different **host:port** than the default, you should add new Redirect URIs to the list:

-* In the **Supported grant types** section add the following URLS to the list of redirect URLs by clicking on the + sign.
+* In the **Supported grant types** section add the following URLs to the list of redirect URLs by clicking on the + sign.
 (Note that the default port is 3500.)

   * http://\<**host name or IP address of Angular SDK server**>:<**port you’re using**>/auth.html (for the portal use case)